Review of self-catering accommodation

 Proposals and appeals

 If you do not agree with the Assessor’s decision you can lodge a proposal.
-More information on this can be found on the Scottish Assessors' Association website.
+More information on this can be found on the Scottish Assessors' Association's council tax proposals webpage.

 The proposal relates only to the year that was being reviewed (previous year).
 The entry will stay within Council Tax until the Assessor reconsiders his decision.
 If the decision is not changed you will have the further right of appeal to the Local Taxation Chamber.
 More information can be found on the Local Taxation Chamber website.